ammar-abagumbul/Arcade_Game/README.md

     - vector: for storing Nodes in the path finding implementation
     - arrays: 1D array to store Ghosts and 2D array to store maze representation
   - Minesweeper: Uses vectors to store the board bombs and flags
-  - Bokosan: map stored in a dynamic 2d char array.
+  - Bokosan: map stored in a dynamic 2D char array.
 All objects stored in vectors of struts that represent the object's various properties.

 * Dynamic memory management
   - Pacman:
     - Navigator uses dynamically allocated arrays of string types to pass information between game and menu window
-  - Minesweeper: Uses vectors to store the biard bombs and flags
+  - Minesweeper: Uses vectors to store the board bombs and flags
   - Sliding Block Puzzle: Uses vectors to store the possible moves a player can make.
 Check the possiblemovecheck() function in [move.cpp](https://github.com/ammar-abagumbul/ENGG1340_Hitman/blob/main/src/slidingblock/move.cpp)
-  - Bokosan: Uses dynamically allocated 2d array to store map, and vectors of struts to store game objects.
+  - Bokosan: Uses dynamically allocated 2D array to store map, and vectors of struts to store game objects.

 * File input/output
   - Pacman: